 Today we journey to Alice Springs.
 Travel across vast cattle properties and get a feel for just how expansive the Outback is.
 In Alice Springs visit the historic Telegraph Station, established in 1872.
 It first served as one of 12 stations positioned along the Overland Telegraph Line that stretches 3000km to relay messages between Adelaide and Darwin.
 It later served as a school for Aboriginal Children, known as 'The Bungalow'.
 Top off the day at Anzac Hill for panoramic views over Alice Springs.

-Hotel: Chifley Alice Springs Resort, Alice Springs, 2 nights (B)
+Hotel: Mercure Alice Springs Resort, Alice Springs, 2 nights (B)

 Day 9: Alice Springs

 Learn about the life and survival of the Arrernte People, including the search for water, bush food, and kinship, from a local Aboriginal guide at Alice Springs Desert Park.
 Visit the Nocturnal House and enjoy a captivating Birds of Prey presentation.
 Continue to the Royal Flying Doctor Service and learn how the facility brings first class health services to people living in the bush.
 This evening You're Invited by Joe, Dan, Tommy and Ben Falzon for a home cooked gourmet BBQ dinner at Earth Sanctuary World Nature Centre.
 Join them as they share stories of ecology, culture and astronomy and even lead you on a sing-a-long accompanied by the didgeridoo and guitar.
 It will be a night to remember!
 (BD)